All-Hands-AI/openhands-resolver/README.md

 3. Copy the `examples/openhands-resolver.yml` file to your repository's `.github/workflows/` directory.

+4. Enable read/write workflows for the repository by going to `Settings -> Actions -> General -> Workflow permissions` and selecting "Read and write permissions" and click "Allow Github Actions to create and approve pull requests".

-4. Set up the following [GitHub secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) in your repository, or across your entire org if you want to only set ths once and use the resolver in multiple repositories:
+5. Set up the following [GitHub secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) in your repository, or across your entire org if you want to only set ths once and use the resolver in multiple repositories:
    - `PAT_USERNAME`: The github username that you used to create the personal access token.
    - `PAT_TOKEN`: The personal access token for github.
    - `LLM_MODEL`: The LLM model to use (e.g., "anthropic/claude-3-5-sonnet-20240620")